jakewitcher/100_Algorithms_Challenge_course/areEquallyStrong/README.md

 Call two people equally strong if their strongest arms are equally strong (the strongest arm can be both the right and the left), and so are their weakest arms.

-Given your and your friend's arms' lifting capabilities find out if you two are equally strong.
+Given you and your friend's arms' lifting capabilities find out if you two are equally strong.

 **Example**